MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 * convert at runtime MicroUI 32-bit colors in display pixel format,
 * simulate at runtime the display pixel format.

-.. note:: The custom implementations of the image generator, low-level APIs, and Front Panel APIs are ignored by the Display module when a standard pixel representation is selected.
+.. note:: The custom implementations of the image generator, some Abstraction Layer APIs, and Front Panel APIs are ignored by the Display module when a standard pixel representation is selected.

 According to the chosen format, some color data can be lost or cropped.